zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

         iii.
 Select **OK**

     d.
-Check the **Show Password** box and select the Click to copy button to copy the password
+Check the **Show Password** box and select the Click to copy button to copy the password.

     e.
-Paste the password into a text editor, such as Notepad.exe, for later use
+Paste the password into a text editor, such as Notepad.exe, for later use.

     f.
-Select **Create**
+Select **Create**.

     ![On the Azure AD new user blade, the values specified above are entered into the appropriate fields.](media/image58.png "Azure AD new user blade")